Excuses people use to limit their business success

 3. No one will support me

 This is one I hear A LOT.
 This is a fundamental issue of confidence.
 It starts with believing in yourself.
-Think back to a time when you were incredibly confident about something, everyone is instantly drawn to you and absolutely wants to hear all that you have to say about that particular topic?
+Think back to when you were incredibly confident about something; everyone was instantly drawn to you and wanted to hear all you had to say about that particular topic?
 As it relates to your business, YOU are the expert at what YOU do.
-Your clients are drawn to work with you for your expertise and the experience they have when working with you.
+Your clients are drawn to work with you for your expertise and experience when working with you.

-When you begin believing in yourself, others will begin to support you and believe in you as well.
-It may be an initially tough journey, but trust me when I tell you that this one starts as an inside job.
-You have to support yourself, believe in yourself and know that you deliver an awesome client experience every time – and that’s why new clients are attracted to you and why existing clients stay on to work with you.
+When you begin believing in yourself, others will start to support you and believe in you.
+It may be an initially arduous journey, but trust me when I tell you that this one begins as an inside job.
+You have to support yourself, believe in yourself and know that you deliver an excellent client experience every time – and that’s why new clients are attracted to you and why existing clients stay on to work with you.
 Oscar Wilde shares this beautifully in his quote:

 You don’t have to do business like everyone else.
-In fact, when you do that, you’re not being of service to you or your clients.
+When you do that, you’re not of service to you or your clients.
 You are out of alignment with what is authentically you.

 To drive this point home, I’ll share that when people learn about my condition, they have strange reactions (from questions like like “is it contagious?” to comments like “I bet your husband likes it”)…and I have shared with some people that the condition hasn’t affected my false vocal cords, which are those that are used to sing.
-On several occasions, people have shared that I ought to sing everything in conversation and that just feels completely unauthentic to me.
-Maybe because I’ve never been a singer, maybe it’s because I’m uncomfortable thinking of how others would perceive me singing all the time…and ultimately, I remember that I am living authentically as me, believing in myself where I am right now and that’s all I can ask for of myself.
+On several occasions, people have shared that I ought to sing everything in conversation, which feels entirely unauthentic for me.
+Maybe because I’ve never been a singer, perhaps it’s because I’m uncomfortable thinking of how others would perceive me singing all the time…and ultimately, I remember that I am living authentically as me, believing in myself where I am right now, and that’s all I can ask for of myself.

-So there you have it, three common excuses people use to limit their success I’ve heard over the last few years while I’ve been growing my business without functional use of my speaking voice.
+So there you have it.
+I’ve heard three common excuses people use to limit their success over the last few years while growing my business without practical use of my speaking voice.
 I encourage you to embrace whichever excuse you have been clinging to, get to know it – ask it questions and then gently and gracefully kick it to the curb because it isn’t serving you or your business.
-You were put on the planet to make a difference and your business is one way you’ve chosen to do that.
+You were put on the planet to make a difference, and your business is one way you’ve chosen to do that.
 So no more holding back and subscribing to the excuses people use to limit their success.
 OK?
 I believe in you.
-Do you believe in you?
+Do you believe in yourself?